sinatra/sinatra/README.md

 You have the delegate scope binding inside:

-* The top level binding, if you did `require "sinatra"`
+* The top-level binding, if you did `require "sinatra"`
 * An object extended with the `Sinatra::Delegator` mixin

 Have a look at the code for yourself: here's the